Group-I-Personal-Test-Data-Generator/Personal-Test-Data-Generator/README.md

 ### 0. Conversion Domain
 Prepare a working backend for testing.
 - Convert PHP backend to Python.
-- Connect to MySQL.
+- Connect to MySQL (or MariaDB?).
-- Implement API endpoints in Flask.
+- Implement API endpoints in Flask (or FastAPI?).
 - Verify database access and responses manually.

 **Output:** Stable Python + MySQL backend with functional API.